fdeegbe/1G-Ray-of-Light/README.md

 # 1G-Ray-of-Light

+NOTE: This repository has been archived 1/8/2024, as it is no longer being updated.

 ## Usage

 Simply `git clone [link]` this repository into the VM where the containers will be spawned from.
 Then move the repository to the root (/) directory (the cron calls will use full paths so this is important).
 You should see updating log files in the /MITM/mitm_logs file.